CodiumTeam/node-express-introduction/node-asynchronous/README.md

 Tip: remember [_`setTimeout`_](https://developer.mozilla.org/es/docs/Web/API/WindowTimers/setTimeout)

 #### Failing Hello world asynchronous
-Write a program using promises that fails to fulfill the promise after 1 second and when capturing say "The end of the world!".
+- Write a program using promises that fails to fulfill the promise after 1 second and when capturing say "The end of the world!".

 Tip: remember _`reject`_

 Tip: remember [_`catch`_](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/Promise/then)

+#### Play with fs node module in asynchronous way

+ Use fs to read rates.json file.

+ - Create a node app that returns the current change from EURO to a currency introduced as argument
+ - Raise an Error when we do not have exchange rate for the introduced currency and show a message saying "Sorry, we don't support the currency XXX"

+ Tips: Investigate _`fs.readFile`_ and do not use _`fs.readFileSync`_